 Shouting at your kid is a very bad idea if you want to win his or her attention.

 While giving instructions and commands is what coaches do, shouting can be interpreted as anger.

 Changing your tone when saying “stop” and “go” will help your child understand your message.

 In return, they will follow your instructions.

-After a while, you will need to apply some basic soccer rules such as not to touch the ball during drills.
+After a while, you will need to apply some basic soccer rules such as not touching the ball during drills.

-Also, teach proper kicking technique is very important in order to avoid injury in the future.
+Also, teaching proper kicking techniques is very important in order to avoid injury in the future.

-Using the toe when kicking is not a correct way to kick a soccer ball.
+Using the toe when kicking is not the correct way to kick a soccer ball.

-These habits can be tough to break if you do not address in now and it will affect your kid’s performance in the future.
+These habits can be tough to break if you do not address in now and they will affect your kid’s performance in the future.

-Creating challenges can sometimes bring out the competitiveness out of your kid.
+Creating challenges can sometimes bring the competitiveness out of your kid.